award

 What Are Economic Damages in Personal Injury Cases?

 Economic damages cover measurable financial losses directly resulting from the injury.
-These can include medical expenses, lost wages due to missed work, and any other out-of-pocket costs associated with the injury.
-For example, if a car accident leads to hospitalization, surgery, and ongoing physical therapy, all related medical bills can be claimed as economic damages.
-According to ABC7, the average cost of medical care following an accident has increased, making it essential for plaintiffs to seek full compensation to avoid being burdened by these expenses.
+These can include medical expenses, lost wages from missed work, and other out-of-pocket costs associated with the injury.
+For example, if a car accident results in hospitalisation, surgery, and ongoing physical therapy, all related medical expenses can be claimed as economic damages.

 Understanding Non-Economic Damages